magento/knowledge-base/src/help-center-guide/help-center/magento-support-ticket-lifecycle-policy-update.md

 ---
- title: Magento Support ticket lifecycle policy update
+ title: Adobe Commerce Support ticket lifecycle policy update
- labels: Magento Support,about help center,tickets
+ labels: Magento Support,about help center,tickets,Adobe Commerce
 ---

- This article provides information about Magento Support ticket lifecycle policy update.
+ This article provides information about Adobe Commerce Support ticket lifecycle policy update.

  The following table illustrates the updated scenarios.
 You can find details for each scenario in the section below.